AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 Playing in the interpreter with some of the new expressions is left as an exercise to the reader.

-This version is little verbose with selecting the column, but the main part of the algorithm remains clear.
+This version is a little verbose with selecting the column, but the main part of the algorithm remains clear.
 (Also, we could be caching some things to make the column selection computation more efficient...)

 ```Haskell
 ghci> head $ algoX m1